pragmint/open-practices/capabilities/streamline-change-approval.md

 Generally, an overall score equal to or less than 3 means you'll likely gain a lot of value from experimenting with some of the supporting practices listed here.
 An overall score higher than 3 generally means you and your team are largely proficient, or well on your way to becoming proficient, in the area of Streamline Change Approval; you would likely benefit from evaluating your scores in other capabilities.

 ## Supporting Practices
+The following is a curated list of supporting practices to consider when looking to improve your team's Streamline Change Approval capability.
+While not every practice will be beneficial in every situation, this list is meant to provide teams with fresh, pragmatic, and actionable ideas to support this capability.

 ### [Run Pair Programming Sessions](/practices/run-pair-programming-sessions.md)